 But just because resumes have gotten more creative doesn’t mean you need special design software to make your application stand out.
 On the contrary, writing your resume in good old Microsoft Word is still the perfect way to develop your personal brand, while also communicating your experience and career goals.

-Read on to find out how to make your resume in word, then download one of 19 amazing resume templates that open directly in Microsoft Word.
+Read on to find out how to make your resume in word, then download one of these amazing resume templates that open directly in Microsoft Word.

 How to Make a Resume in Word